 - Always disconnect and lock out power to the driver before you perform any installation or maintenance tasks.
-Failure to disconnect and lock out driver power will result in serious physical injury. - Follow shaft alignment procedures in order to prevent catastrophic failure of drive components or unintended contact of rotating parts.
+Failure to disconnect and lock out driver power will result in serious physical injury. - Electrical connections must be made by certified electricians in compliance with all international, national, state, and local rules. - Refer to driver/coupling/gear manufacturers installation and operation manuals (IOM) for specific instructions and recommendations. - Follow shaft alignment procedures in order to prevent catastrophic failure of drive components or unintended contact of rotating parts.
 Follow the coupling installation and operation procedures from the coupling manufacturer.